mhanauer/SkillsReportingExample/README.md

 p = p+ggtitle("Change in Revenue Over Time"); p

 ```
-The graphs below are displaying the average scores for outcomes one and two, fidelity (percentage of 100% fidelity), and percentage of times delievered documents on time.
-Overall, the average scores do not seem to change over time, indicating that treatments are not having the desired effect.
-Both fidelity and percentage of documents turned in on time are around 70% indicating room for improvement.
+The graphs below are displaying the average scores for outcomes one and two, fidelity (percentage of 100% fidelity), and percentage of times documents were delivered on time per treatment over time.
+Overall, the average scores over all of the treatments do not seem to change over time, indicating that treatments are not having the desired effect.
+Both fidelity and percentage of documents turned in on time for all treatments over time are around 70% indicating room for improvement.
 ```{r, message=FALSE, warning=FALSE, echo=FALSE}
 datTimeAgg = round(aggregate(dat, list(dat$time), mean),2)
 datTimeAgg$outcome1Change = Delt(datTimeAgg$outcome1)